aakanshu/redshift-unload/README.md

 ```

 ### Setup Your Configuration File
 With the Docker image pulled you need to create a configuration file.
 The script requires a configuration file named `config.json` in the same directory.
 The config file is comprised of the following parameters set here to obtain database connection info, AWS credentials and any `UNLOAD` options you prefer to use.
+However, you may also consider using Environment Variables.

+#### Environment Variables

+Since Docker works better with Environment variables, all 'db' options and the 'aws_\*' options can be set with environment variables:

+- DB_HOST
+- DB_PORT
+- DB_DATABASE
+- DB_USER
+- DB_PASSWORD
+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY

 #### Example Configuration File
 A sample configuration file is below.